Tip of the day: You can use the SAJOIN command to force a user to join a channel. Bans and other restrictions will be bypassed.

 NOTE: Not to be confused with channel bans, see Extended bans for that

-In UnrealIRCd 6 we use names like ~account
+In UnrealIRCd 6 we use names like ~account, in UnrealIRCd 5 we used letters like ~a.

 Similar functionality exists in mask items in the configuration file (eg allow::mask, oper::mask, etc).